Home > Bags > Clutches + Pouches > Triangle Zippered Pencil Pouch

 Look for a bright print in a smaller motif you can center on each of the panels so your case looks great from all sides within the triangle format.
 Little projects are fun fussy cutting practice.
 You can then choose a matching zipper as we did with our red case, or go for a coordinating accent color, as we did with the other two samples.

 The zippered top opens to a full 9” – a perfect size for your favorite pencils and pens.
 We used a standard polyester zipper, which allowed us to choose from a broad range of fun colors to mix and match with our chosen fabrics.
 Of course, as much as we love those pencils, this zippered pouch would be perfect for all kinds of little necessities.

-We added a pair of matching poms as the zipper pull on each of the pouches as a fun little bouncy accent.
-Look for for loose poms in your stash or cut from them a scrap of trim.
+We added a pair of matching poms as a zipper pull on each of the pouches for a fun little bouncy accent.
+Look for loose poms in your stash or cut from them a scrap of trim.
 We did both, attaching the poms with a double strand of Aurifil AuriFloss.